Who can be a candidate

 - enrolled on the electoral roll.

-There are no special qualifications required to stand for council.
+You don't need any special qualifications to stand for the council.

 - decision making and strategic thinking